AgnosticUI/agnosticui/site/docs/docs/components/toasts.md

 # Toast

-The `Toast` component is a type of alert dialog either appears for a finite period of time (e.g. 10 seconds) and then is dismissed, or, it may be &ldquo;sticky&rdquo; until dismissed by user clicking a close button.
+The `Toast` component is a type of alert dialog either appears for a finite period of time (e.g. 10 seconds) and then is dismissed, or, it may be <span class="quoted">sticky</span> until dismissed by user clicking a close button.

 <div class="mbs24"></div>